-Website: https://trocaire.edu/diversity-inclusion
+Contact Information Choate Campus: Room 141 Phone: (716) 827-2487 Website: https://trocaire.edu/diversity-inclusion Email: StudentLife@Trocaire.edu

 We embrace all identities at Trocaire and strive to develop and educate citizen leaders.
 We foster intercultural engagement through heritage celebrations, dialogue, and events.
 The Student Life Office provides opportunities for self-awareness and reflection across differences through Diversity & Inclusion workshops s and the Cultural Competency Certificate (C3) Program.
 Our vision is to create a community where all people feel valued and valuable for who they are.